rahul-cyborg/params_reader/README.md

     $ bundle install

-And then execute:
+And then execute:- for generation model

     $ rails generate params_reader:install

-And then execute:
+And then execute:-

     $ rake db:migrate